Euscorpius italicus

 Euscorpius italicus is a scorpion belonging to the genus of small wood-scorpions.
 It is the largest species in the genus, with adults reaching lengths up to 50 mm.
 Its size can thus be used as a heuristic for determination.

 Appearance

 The coloration of E. italicus ranges from dark reddish brown to bluish black.
 The ventral side and telson are slightly lighter.

-It differs from the other species of the genus by the significantly larger number of trichobothriae on the underside of the chela manus, and by the large number of trichobothriae on the outside of the patella of the pedipalps.
+It differs from the other species of the genus by the significantly larger number of trichobothria on the underside of the chela manus, and by the large number of trichobothria on the outside of the patella of the pedipalps.
 The morphological differences between species in the genus Euscorpius are generally however small and identification is typically difficult.

 Despite being the largest species in its genus, E. italicus significantly varies in size.
 Swiss specimens had lengths between 29.2 and 49.4 mm.
 Males had an average length of 37.3 mm, while females reached an average of 38.6 mm.

 It is sometimes confused with Tetratrichobothrius flavicaudis.